crowdagger/crowbook/guide/config.md

 book.
 E.g., `1` will only number chapters, while `2` will number chapters, sections, but not anything below that. `6` is the maximum  level and turns numbering on for all headers.
 (Default is `1`.)
-* `rendering.chapter.template` and `rendering.part.template`: the
+* `rendering.chapter` and `rendering.part`: the
-  strings that will be used for chapter and part titles.
-It is possible to include Markdown formatting in this template, but it isn't advised, because it might cause problems for some formats (e.g. your EPUB file might not be correct anymore).
+  strings that will be used to design chapter and part.
+E.g., if you want your parts to show as "Book III" instead of "Part III", you can set `rendering.part: Book`.
 * `rendering.part.roman_numerals` and
   `rendering.chapter.roman_numerals`: these two booleans allow you to specify if you want roman numerals for part or chapter numbers